-Fold-up bikes are allowed on trains for free when there is space available.
-They must be folded and fully enclosed a bag no bigger than 90cm x 60cm x 40cm.
+Folding bikes are allowed on buses, trains and trams for free, as long as they are folded and fully enclosed a bag no bigger than 90cm x 60cm x 40cm.

 Use our interactive map to locate a bike locker or secure bike cage at a station or interchange.